sensu/sensu-docs/content/sensu-core/1.7/api/clients.md

 The `/clients` endpoint provides HTTP GET access to [client registry data][1] as published via [client keepalives][2], generated for a [proxy client][3], or created [via HTTP POST to the `/clients` API][4].
+Sensitive values are redacted as specified by the [client `redact` attribute](../../reference/clients/#client-attributes).

 #### EXAMPLES {#clients-get-example}